-In July 2020, as part of our people-friendly streets scheme, we introduced a low traffic neighbourhood trial in St Peter’s.
+In July 2020, as part of our people-friendly streets programme, we introduced a low traffic neighbourhood trial in St Peter’s.

 Like many neighbourhoods within the borough, St Peter’s has suffered from increased traffic volumes in recent years from the use of the area as a short-cut.